 This will remove the final bits of dirt, dust, mildew, mold and stains.

-Drying the wet seats with a microfiber cloth will help prevent scratching the seat material when drying it.
+Drying the wet seats with a microfiber cloth or towel will help prevent scratching the seat material when drying it.

 Use a microfiber cloth to dry seats.
 This will remove the final dirt that was hard to remove.

 A big problem with vinyl boat seats is their exposure to the sun when out on a boating trip.